nicm42/100-days-of-code/log2.md

 Thoughts: Once I get the sequence of what I need to type into the Terminal down, then adding Gulp to things will get quicker...

 Link to work: https://github.com/nicm42/nicm42.github.io

+Day 40: 11th March 2020
+Progress: Added Gulp to a few other projects that don't work properly on IE

+Thoughts: Now I've got it down that was simple.
+I just have to establish whether they now work on IE or whether there's more work to do on them.

+Link to work: